fitodic/fitodic.github.io/_posts/2019-11-12-optimizing-websites-and-apis-with-cache-and-etags.markdown

 ### Services that provide cache

-Sound great, but you may be asking yourself how can you implement it?
+Sounds great, but you may be asking yourself how can you implement it?
 If you are using a database, such as PostgreSQL, you are already using it via [`shared_buffers`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS).
 This setting tells PostgreSQL the amount of memory it has at its disposal for caching data.
 The defaults are pretty conservative, as are some of its other settings, so you may want to [tune it](https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server), depending on your needs and available resources.

 Apart from the database itself, there are services that are dedicated to caching data. [`memcached`](https://www.memcached.org/) and [`redis`](https://redis.io/) are two popular options, but there are many more.
 They are oftentimes key-value storages where you can store the results of database calls, results of computations or even entire rendered pages.
 Most programming languages and Web frameworks have libraries and interfaces to interact with them so you don't have to reinvent the wheel.
 For example, [Django has an entire section dedicated to cache](https://docs.djangoproject.com/en/dev/topics/cache/).